 In this example, a higher density urban design model is applied to 2nd Avenue North.
-Along the oceanfront stand two 20 story resort hotel towers with two mid-rise hotels in the second row and residential/apartments located in the third block back from the oceanfront.
+Along the oceanfront stand two 20 story resort hotel towers with two midhotels the second in row and rise residential/apartments located in the third block back from the oceanfront.
 Two parking decks are show to support the higher density in this concept.
 In addition, an opportunity exists to introduce workforce housing on the liner/frontage of one or both of the parking decks to help fill a housing need and screen the appearance of the parking deck.
 The increased density provides an opportunity to create a series of public spaces and parks that step up the hill, providing ocean views several blocks from the oceanfront.
-The Family Kingdom Opportunity Site is located along the southern border of this concept.
+The Family Kingdom Opportunity Site is located along the souther border of this concept.

-Resort Hotel Tower(s)
+A Resort Hotel Tower(s)

-Mid-Rise Hotel(s)
+B Mid-Rise Hotel(s)

-Public Greenspaces / Parks
+C Public Greenspaces / Parks

-Apartments
+D Apartments

-Parking Deck(s)
+E Parking Deck(s)

 F Workforce Housing